Maps and Plans

 KBR’s collection of maps and plans consists of:

-- more than 100,000 maps and plans on loose leaves, usually on large paper formats
+• more than 130,000 maps and plans on loose leaves, usually on large paper formats

-- approx. 600 atlases
+• approx. 1,000 atlases

-The cartographical documents held by the Maps and Plans Department date from the sixteenth century to the present day, representing Belgium and the whole world.
+The cartographical documents held by KBR date from the eleventh century to the present day, representing Belgium and the whole world.
 They include:

-- street plans of towns
+• street plans of towns and cadastral maps

 The collection is regularly expanded by means of donations, purchases and acquisitions through the Legal Deposit.